hayo03/Dialogflow-CX-Start-Tutorial/README.md

     msg = invoke_api(fulfillment, slots)
     return answer_webhook(msg)
 ```
-- invoke_api (fulfillment, slots_values_list): defines actions that should be executed for a given fulfillment.
-To keep it simple, we have one action that makes call to the [Open wetather API](https://openweathermap.org/api) to get current weather condition for a givin city.
+- invoke_api (fulfillment, slots): defines actions that should be executed for a given fulfillment.
+To keep it simple, we have one action that makes call to the [Open wetather API](https://openweathermap.org/api) to get current weather forecast for a givin city.
 ```
 def invoke_api(fulfillment, slots):
     print("\n\n\n\n\n=========> CALL API ",fulfillment)